Baimanight/Stretching-optimization/README.md

 ***

-As an English learner, I still don't have a good command of English.
+As an English learner, I still have a poor command of English.
 Thus, this document may inevitably contain some inaccuracies.
 Hopefully, that will not mislead you.

 ***